kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-01-20-chom-bueng-marathon-2025/index.md

 Thank you, Chombueng, for the beautiful scenery, the incredible community, and the unforgettable memories.
 This race will forever hold a special place in my heart, and I can’t wait to come back again.

 Until next time, Chombueng.
-This format uses Hugo's front matter for metadata, making it easy to categorize and tag your post, while the content itself is structured and visually appealing.
-Let me know if you’d like further adjustments!

 ![](https://raw.githubusercontent.com/kaopanboonyuen/kaopanboonyuen.github.io/main/files/CBM2025_MARATHON_42KM/IMG_0614.jpg)